 For items left on the bus, we do not have a lost and found.
 Objects found on the bus are kept by the drivers in the front of the bus to return to student the next day.
 If you need to have the item the same night then you will have to come to the location of the buses in the lot at the garage please call the above number.

 All school bus drivers in Pennsylvania must be certified and hold a Commercial Driver’s License (CDL).
 To become certified as a school bus driver, an individual must be at least eighteen (18) years of age, possess a valid driver’s license, pass a physical examination, attend at least fourteen (14) hours of classroom instructions, receive a minimum of six (6) hours of behind-the-wheel training, and pass a series of school bus driver’s tests administered by the Pennsylvania Department of Transportation.
+South Fayette drivers undergo much more training than what is required by law.

 When I register my child at school, do I need to contact the transportation office to set up busing?